 - Use the asterisk character (*) for multiple character wild card searches.
 For example, searching for "s*ed" will return both "seed" and "speed".

 - Wild card searches cannot be used as the start of the search string.
 For example, "TestSearch*" is supported, but "*TestSearch" is not.

-- Note that stemming (defined above) creates indexes only for words roots, so wild card searches must include a word root (or a shortened version) to yield the intended results.
+- Note that stemming (defined above) creates indexes only for root words, so wild card searches must include the root word to yield the intended results.

 Content SearchedData types and sources.

 The LabKey indexer inventories most data types on your server:

 - Study dataset metadata (study labels; dataset names, labels, and descriptions; columns names, labels, and descriptions; lab/site labels)

 - Assay metadata (assay type, description, name, filenames, etc.)